 A global AMR surveillance network - covering all countries - would encourage a united front against the threat of AMR.
-In addition, global monitoring of antibiotic use would encourage participating countries to adopt regulations to control the use of antibiotics in human and animal health, food production and agricultural sectors.
+In addition, global monitoring of antibiotic and antifungal use would encourage participating countries to adopt regulations to control the use of antimicrobials in human and animal health, food production and agricultural sectors.
 The One Health approach in surveillance and infection prevention and control ensures that all sectors are engaged.

-Launched in October 2015, the Global Antimicrobial Resistance Surveillance System (GLASS) promotes and supports a standardised approach to the collection, analysis and sharing of AMR data at a global level by encouraging and facilitating the establishment of national AMR surveillance systems.
+Launched in October 2015, the Global Antimicrobial Resistance Surveillance System (GLASS)30 promotes and supports a standardised approach to the collection, analysis and sharing of AMR data at a global level by encouraging and facilitating the establishment of national AMR surveillance systems.
 GLASS initially focused on surveillance data on human priority bacterial pathogens considered to be the greatest threat globally, and progressively incorporates information from other surveillance systems related to AMR in humans, such as foodborne AMR, monitoring of antimicrobial use and surveillance of healthcare associated infections (HAI).
 By the end of the first data call on 8 July 2017, GLASS collected aggregated national level data from 42 countries.
 Over time, the system will enable comparable and validated data on AMR to be collected, analysed and shared between countries and partners.
 Capacity building and early implementation guidelines are provided in the GLASS manual and through technical country visits.
+National and international systems for surveillance of fungal pathogens need to be implemented.
+The WHO is currently developing a list of priority fungal pathogens that could be used as a basis for an antifungal surveillance system.